 So it’s a feature sorely missed, but I guess if you’re using a tripod, a gimbal, or a Hambourg camera within body stabilization.
 You’re good.

 So, in the end, am I happy with the Sigma 18 to 35 with my Canon 80D?
-Absolutely fantastic images and videos.
+Fantastic images and videos.

-This lens will be my main lens for you to ensure paid work.
+This lens will be my primary lens for you to ensure paid work.

 This is the best budget lens for real estate interior photography.